What Rights Do Authors/Creators Have?

 Publishers' policies vary a lot.
-The SHERPA/RoMEO database provides summary information of publisher copyright policies and self-arching.
+The SHERPA/RoMEO database provides summary information of publisher copyright policies and self-archiving.
 Publisher policies and author agreements are often found on their websites under the author information or article submission sections.

 If your publisher doesn't accept an addendum they may offer a contract that allows authors more rights.
 Here are a few examples of publisher copyright agreements that allow for authors to retain some rights.

 By negotiating changes to the standard contract prior to publication helps authors retain their rights.
 So before signing a publishing contract, it is recommended that authors cancel and modify the contract language from granting "exclusive" rights to the publisher to granting "non-exclusive" rights to the publisher.
 Initial any changes and submit a signed copy to the publisher.
 Publishers often will accept amended contracts.